RARWRITER/how-to-develop-a-novel.github.io/index.md

-# Welcome to "How to Develop a Novel" - a work in progress.
+# "How to Develop a Novel" - a work in progress.

-# "How to Develop a Novel"
+## Welcome to "How to Develop a Novel" - a work in progress

-## Table of Contents
+### Table of Contents

 1. [Introduction](/src/pages/Introduction.md)
 2. [Your Purpose for Writing](/src/pages/YourPurpose.md)